 Surveys tell us that despite understanding the importance of having a well thought out estate plan in place, over half of all Americans have yet to create their estate plan.
 One of the most common reasons people give for the lack of estate planning is that they are intimidated by the prospect of creating an estate plan.
 After all, estate planning concepts are not concepts the average person deals with in any other area of his/her life.
 It really is not surprising that people are a bit intimidated by the thought of trying to create an estate plan.
-If you are among those who have put off creating your estate plan because you are unsure where and/or how to start, the Arizona and New Mexico estate planning lawyers at Morris Hall PLLC provide answers to the top five estate planning questions which should help you feel more at ease with the concept of estate planning.
+If you are among those who have put off creating your estate plan because you are unsure where and/or how to start, the Arizona estate planning lawyers at Morris Hall PLLC provide answers to the top five estate planning questions which should help you feel more at ease with the concept of estate planning.

 - I don’t have a large estate yet.
 Why do I need an estate plan?
 This is a very common misconception about the need for an estate plan.
 People frequently think they need to have amassed a large fortune or be married with children before the need for an estate plan arises.
 The truth, however, is that every adult should have at least a basic estate plan in place.
 Although you may not have acquired numerous valuable assets yet, the assets you do own probably mean something to you.
-Consequently, you likely do not want the State of Arizona or New Mexico deciding what happens to them after your death.
+Consequently, you likely do not want the State of Arizona deciding what happens to them after your death.

 - My minor children cannot inherit from me directly.
 How do I leave them an inheritance?
 Minors cannot inherit directly from anyone.
 If you are married, you may simply leave your entire estate to your spouse to hold and manage for your children until they reach the age of majority (18 years old).
 If you are unmarried, or you are concerned about your spouse’s ability to manage their inheritance, a trust may be the better choice.
 A trust allows you to name anyone you want as the Trustee who will manage and invest the trust assets and administer the trust terms.
 Your children can benefit from the trust assets while they are minors and then receive what is left directly once they reach adulthood or the age you select.